huggingface/transformers/examples/flax/image-captioning/README.md

 	--push_to_hub
 ```

-This should finish in about 1h30, with validation loss and ROUGE2 score of 2.0153 and 14.64 respectively after 1 epoch.
+This should finish in about 1h30 on Cloud TPU, with validation loss and ROUGE2 score of 2.0153 and 14.64 respectively
+after 1 epoch.
 Training statistics can be accessed on [Models](https://huggingface.co/ydshieh/image-captioning-training-results/tensorboard).